Hercule Poirot (British radio series)

-Hercule Poirot is a series of full cast BBC Radio drama adaptations of Agatha Christie's Hercule Poirot novels and short stories adapted by Michael Bakewell, broadcast on BBC Radio 4 between 1985 and 2007.
+Hercule Poirot (/ˈɛərkjuːl ˈpwɑːroʊ/, /hɜːrˈkjuːl pwɑːˈroʊ/) is a series of full cast BBC Radio drama adaptations of Agatha Christie's Hercule Poirot novels and short stories adapted by Michael Bakewell, broadcast on BBC Radio 4 between 1985 and 2007.
 With the exception of the first two adaptations, the series stars John Moffatt as Poirot.

 Production

 The series consists of 27 full cast radio adaptations of Agatha Christie's Hercule Poirot stories, adapted by Michael Bakewell and broadcast on BBC Radio 4.

 After the first adaptation, the six episode The Mystery of the Blue Train of 1985 (directed by David Johnston), all following productions were directed and produced by Enyd Williams.
 For Williams's first production, Hercule Poirot's Christmas, Peter Sallis played Poirot, but she recalled in The Radio Detectives that "I enjoyed very much working with Peter Sallis...but he's not a very happy person doing accents so we decided to leave it there."
 She subsequently cast John Moffatt, a member of the Radio Drama Company, in the role and he reprised the part for a further 25 productions between 1987 and 2007.

 Adaptations in the series were released on CD and are regularly rebroadcast on BBC Radio 4 Extra.
 According to a press release in December 2020, Hercule Poirot episodes are one of the most requested programmes on BBC Sounds alongside Miss Marple.
 The major omission from the series was the final Poirot novel - Curtain: Poirot’s Last Case - for which the rights proved unattainable.